vuejs/vue-test-utils/docs/en/api/options.md

 ## Other options

-When the options for `mount` and `shallow` contain the options other than the mounting options, the component options are overwritten with those like using [extends](https://vuejs.org/v2/api/#extends).
+When the options for `mount` and `shallow` contain the options other than the mounting options, the component options are overwritten with those using [extends](https://vuejs.org/v2/api/#extends).

 ```js
 const Component = {